seas-cs32/chap01/README.md

 `seuss.py`: an emtpy file that the reader can use as they follow along in _CTPS_.

+`seuss-2lines.py`: a script that attempts to read the first two lines in the file `CatInTheHat.txt`.

-`seuss1.py`: the simplest solution to our first problem-to-be-solved.
+`seuss-final.py`: the simplest solution to our first problem-to-be-solved.
-It handles only one specific input file and doesn't close the file.
+It handles only one specific input file and doesn't close it.

+`seuss-infinite.py`: turns the loop in `seuss-final.py` into an infinite loop.

-`seuss2.py`: asks the user for the book to read and still doesn't close the opened file.
+`anybook.py`: asks the user for the book to read and still doesn't close the opened file.

 `ale03ab.py`: code that goes with parts (a) and (b) of ALE #3, discussing